Dr. Steve VanderVeenProfessor of Management

 Steve VanderVeen is a professor of business and the Ruch Director of the Baker Scholars.
 He joined Hope College in 2004 and served as the director of the Center for Faithful Leadership from 2007 to 2016.

 Before he came to Hope, Steve was a faculty member at Calvin College, where he taught courses in management and marketing.
+Before that he worked as a stockbroker.

 - Ph.D., marketing and consumer behavior, University of Illinois at Chicago, 1995